 AZACTAM 1g vial (pack of 10 vials) (AUST R 14032)

 Where to get further information

-*AZACTAM is a trademark of Bristol-Myers Squibb Company.
+*AZACTAM is a registered trademark of Bristol-Myers Squibb Company.